 Sometimes the iPad can get stuck in what is commonly referred to as the Black Screen of Death.
 This situation can be quite frustrating since you are unable to use the device.
-The reasons for a sudden occurrence of the Black Screen of Death can be varied including hardware damage that can happen when you drop the device, a jailbreak attempt that didn't quite go as planned, a malfunctioning hardware component, or some software problem.
+The reasons for a sudden occurrence of the iPad black screen of death can be varied including hardware damage that can happen when you drop the device, a jailbreak attempt that didn't quite go as planned, a malfunctioning hardware component, or some software problem.

-Whatever the reason is, this article will show you a few solutions that have been known to get your iPad (iOS 11.4 supported) out of this black screen problem.
-But, before you get started to fix your iPad stuck in black screen, it's important to remain calm and back it up.
+Whatever the reason is, this article will show you a few solutions that have been known to get your iPad (iOS 12 supported) out of this black screen problem.
+But, before you get started to fix iPad screen black, it's important to remain calm and back it up.
 That's because you might risk losing valuable data during the process of getting your iPad out of a black screen.